The ear is a muscle

 In this new work created for 'Kunst op de Koffie' I want to integrate kinesthesia (perception of movement and working muscles) with task based listening and physical exercising.
 Installed in the interior of a private house it will offer the audience one-on-one experiences of sound, its tactility and corporeal sensations.
 In this participatory installation I will take a role of a 'sonic-trainer' and guide individually every visitor through the listening exercises.

-Individual experiences will last from 5 to 12 minutes.
-At a time the installation can accommodate 2-4 visitors.
+Individual experiences consists of 3 exercises, each lasting 3-5 minutes.
+At a time the installation can accommodate 2 visitors.
 The whole setting is accessible for wider audience becoming a public performance.